ComposeCode/RHEL7-RHCE-course-helper/chapter8/section8-1.md

   ps -eZ | grep smbd
 ```

 Similarly, Samba configuration and functional files already have proper SELinux contexts in place; therefore, need no modifications.

+- However, any directory or file system that you want to share on the network with Samba alone needs to have samba_share_t type applied to it.
+In case of multiple file-sharing, such as combination of CIFS, and NFS, CIFS and FTP or NFS and FTP, sharing the same directory or file system, you wil need to use either the public_content_ro_t or public_content_rw_t type instead.